BANKEX/PlasmaETHexchange/README.md

 The header is submitted by Plasma network operator to the smart-contract on Ethereum chain.
 Blocks can only be sent one by one, with sequence numbering is enforced by contract.
 Any user of Ethereum network can deposit ETH to contract that will trigger, event and will allow Plasma network operator to make a funding transaction in a Plasma chain.
 Then users can freely transact in Plasma chain, with headers pushed to a parent contract in Ethereum.

 When a user wants to settle one of his transactions to the main network, he initiates a withdraw on Ethereum network by providing the reference to the transaction (in the form of `BlockNumber`, `TxNumberInBlock`, `OutputNumberInTX`), full transaction and Merkle proof that this transaction was indeed included in that block.
 Parent contract checks a proof versus submitted root hash for this block.
-If validation was sucessefull the process of withdrawing starts.
+If validation was successful the process of withdrawing starts.
 After 24 hours it can be finalized.
 There is a particular kind of transaction in Plasma network that can speed up a process by efficiently burning the input (sending it to `0x0`).
 If this block is not published by the operator, withdrawing can go as usual.

 ## Technology in PoC